How to Login with a PIN in Windows 11

 Windows 11 allows you to sign in with a PIN.
 This personal PIN is a recommended, fast, and secure way to log in to your Windows device and access other apps and services.

 Windows PIN is part of the Windows Hello security feature that enables other sign-in options.
 One can use a picture password, PIN, fingerprint, and face to sign into Windows.
-Hello, the PIN is secure in that the PIN is tied to the specific device on which it was set up.
+Hello, the PIN is secure because it is tied to the specific device on which it was set up.

 The PIN is useless on other devices and only works on the specific device it was created on.
 Passwords can be stolen and used on any device with the same account.
 However, with PIN, it can only be used on the device it was created on.